Who we are!

 We are a group of experts responsible

-for topics like police and human rights
+for issues related to police and human rights

 at Amnesty International.